Jeonbok juk is a Korean porridge made with abalone and rice. It’s delicious and nourishing!

 On Jeju Island (Jeju-do, 제주도), where my parents are from, fresh abalone (jeonbok, 전복) are abundant.
-Porridge made with abalone (jeonbokjuk, 전복죽) is one of the most iconic dishes of the island.
+Porridge made with abalone (jeonbokjuk, 전복죽) is one of the most iconic dishes on the island.
 When we visited last fall, my cousin, who’s a Jeju native and always happy to show us around, took us to a place famous for its abalone porridge.
 It was deliciously briny, with a distinct greenish hue and chunky abalone pieces.
-As my parents would say, that’s how jeonbokjuk should be!
-So, here’s abalone porridge recipe Jeju-style!

 Abalone are highly prized shellfish.
 For centuries, female divers in Jeju-do collected abalone and other seafood for a living by diving deep into the ocean floor for several hours a day.
 They are known as haenyeo (해녀) in Korea, meaning sea women.
 The number of haenyeo has sharply declined in modern days as other job options have become more available.
 As such, today’s high demand for abalone in Korea is being mostly met by farmed abalone.

 The Jeju-style jeonbokjuk is made simply with rice and abalone.
-It captures all the flavor the abalone have to give by also using the internal organs (viscera), hence the greenish hue.
+It captures all the flavors the abalone have to give by also using the internal organs (viscera), hence the greenish hue.
 The dark green sac of guts may not look all that appetizing, but it really enriches the porridge.
 The color of the porridge depends on the number and the size of the abalone used.

 If you don’t care for the guts in your porridge, you can leave them out.
 You can also add chopped vegetables if you’d like.